Khelgrin/learning_django/README.md

 # learning_stuff
-The prijects I made to learn new stuff
+The projects I made to learn new stuff